project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_organization.md

             }
     }

 2. Save the created organization ID.
-The organization ID is utilized by [Mapping a user to an organization](http://www.sunbird.org/developer-docs/how-to-guide/associating_organization_and_user)
+The organization ID is utilized while [Mapping a user to an organization](http://www.sunbird.org/developer-docs/how-to-guide/associating_organization_and_user)

 3. An organization is created in Sunbird